Xtra-Computing/thundersvm/README.md

 ## Acknowlegement
 * We acknowledge NVIDIA for their hardware donations.
 * This project is hosted by NUS, collaborating with Prof. Jian Chen (South China University of Technology).
 Initial work of this project was done when Zeyi Wen worked at The University of Melbourne.
+* This work is partially supported by a MoE AcRF Tier 1 grant (T1 251RES1610) in Singapore.